weakish/weakish.github.com/dive-into/typescript.md

 ```

 Besides, `EqEq` considers `any` to equal to any type except `never`.
+This makes sense, since unlike `Any` or `Anything` in other languages, TypeScript's `any` is not a top type.
+`any` is assignable to any type except `never`.
-`EqEqEq` does not consider `any` to be identical to other type.
+`EqEqEq` is more strict and does not consider `any` to be identical to other type.

-### Literal String, Literal Number, But Unique Symbol
+## Literal String, Literal Number, But Unique Symbol

 TypeScript has literal strings and literal numbers, but there is no literal symbols.
 Instead, there is unique symbols (only allowed in const declarations).